Press enter to see results or esc to cancel.

 What score is required for a work visa in Singapore?

 Applications for a new employment pass in Singapore must score at least 40 points on the COMPASS EP framework beginning September 1, 2023.
-The points come from both employee and firm-related attributes.
+The points come from both individual- and firm-related attributes.

-What is the difference between an S Pass and EP in Singapore?
+What is the difference between an S Pass and an EP in Singapore?

-An S Pass is a work visa or permit issued to immigrants in mid-level employment fields.
-An EP, or employment pass, is a work visa for professionals, managers, executives, and technicians earning salaries in the top one-third of their field.
+An S Pass is a work visa or permit issued to immigrants in mid-level employment fields, while an EP, or employment pass, is a work visa for high-skilled professionals, managers, executives, and technicians earning monthly salaries of at least SGD $5,600 (USD $4,430).

 What is the required salary for an Employment Pass (EP) in Singapore?

-Employment Pass applicants must earn at least SGD $5,000 a month in their professional, manager, executive, or technician job in Singapore.
-Their salary must be in the top one-third of similar positions’ salaries in the local area.
+Employment Pass applicants must earn at least SGD $5,600 (USD $4,430) a month in their professional, manager, executive, or technician job in Singapore.
+The required salary also increases progressively by age, and starting 1 January 2027, it will increase to a minimum of SGD $6,000 (USD $4,746).

 What does Singapore’s Shortage Occupation List mean?